gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

 * Backwards compatibility:
     * Consuming ivy/maven modules published by older Gradle versions, by Maven, and with hand-coded ivy.xml meta-data.
     * Older Gradle versions consuming modules published by newer Gradle versions.
+* Resolution improvements:
+    * Make better use of ranges, so that if B depends on A:1.2, and C depends on A:[1.0-2.0), and we have A:1.2, A:1.3, A:2.0, then select A:1.2, rather A:1.3.
+    * Allow arbitrary dependency substitution, so that I can declare things like: replace any usage of `groovy-all` with `groovy`.
+    * Allow declaration of conflicts, so that I can declare things like: `junit` and `junit-dep` conflict with each other.
+    * Allow arbitrary conflict management, so that I can declare things like: prefer a version that my dependencies were tested against, over those that my dependencies were not tested against.
+Or prefer a version that is a direct dependency of any project in the build.
+    * Allow arbitrary mutation of component meta-data, so that I can declare things like: the API of `jetty` depends on `servlet-api`.
+Or `groovy` has a `compiler` usage, that includes the `groovy.jar` artifact and depends on `ant`.